 Storyline – 7/10

 The game’s plot follows a group of fighter from around the globe competing in the World Combat Championship in a bid to stop the end result of a maniacal project called Omega; Genra, a hugely powerful warrior bent on destroying the world.
 Though the game’s main plot is pretty simplistic and unoriginal, the story is made to be interesting by the various sub-plots involving the different characters.
 For example, although either character doesn’t exactly fit into the ninja archetype, Hayate and Kasumi’s back-story is quite interesting for something featured in a fighting game.

 Originality – 7/10

-Within a genre, which I’ve always found a majority of developers to struggle whilst trying to make something different, Dead or Alive does this in it’s gameplay above all else.
-Whilst the character roster may be quite plain compared to others, especially Mortal Kombat, the elevated pace of the fighting throughout, and additional features during combat make for one of my favourite fighting genres.
+Within a genre, which I’ve always found a majority of developers to struggle whilst trying to make something different, Dead or Alive does this in its gameplay above all else.
+Whilst the character roster may be quite plain compared to others, especially Mortal Kombat, the elevated pace of the fighting throughout, and additional features during combat make for one of my favorite fighting genres.